 Learn all about Connecticut’s food waste problem and how we’re solving it on Sustainne’s blog and podcast interview with Nick Skeadas, Founder of Curbside Compost.

-We are enthusiastic to have been selected to haul food scraps for composting for the Town of Darien’s pilot program starting in October, 2018.
+We are enthusiastic to have been selected to haul food scraps for composting for the Town of Darien’s pilot program started in October, 2018.

 We compost for eleven schools, four municipal drop-offs and 300 households.
 In 2018, we diverted 365 tons of food scraps from incinerators and landfills.

-Sign up for our food scrap collection services on our website; you’ll find a link to your right.
+Sign up for our food scrap recycling services on our website; you’ll find a link to your right.

 Composting is rewarding, but can be difficult to do on your own.
 We do all of the work, and you’re the one making it possible!
 Plus, because of our scale we can compost items that aren’t recommended for home composters, like meat and bones.

 Curbside Compost partners with community residents, local schools, restaurants, businesses and events.
-Please reach out so we can pick up your leftovers.
+Please reach out to discuss your food scrap recycling needs.

 1. Curbside Compost drops off your pail and lid on your designated collection day.
 Or, if you prefer not to wait, pick up a pail in Ridgefield at Basil Yoga Center.
 The pail is 6-gallons and is 16″ tall by 14″ wide.
 Most participants keep their pail in the kitchen, either under a sink or in a cabinet, garage or closet.